 - ask them open questions like 'how have you been feeling lately?' which prompts them to speak in their own words

-- reassure them that they're not to blame for how they feel
+- reassure them that how they’re feeling is not their fault

-- ask how you can help them and give them options rather than telling them what they should do.
+- ask how you can help and give them options, rather than telling them what they should do.

-Read our Difficult conversations section for more advice on approaching sensitive topics.
+Read our Sensitive conversations section for more advice about approaching sensitive topics.

 Help them take small steps

 Feeling better can take time, so it’s important to be patient with your friend or relative.
-Your role is to encourage them to take positive steps, without putting pressure on them.
-Consider trying to:
+Support them to take positive steps, without putting pressure on them.
+You could try to:

-- encourage them to talk to a GP, who can help diagnose the problem and suggest treatment options – you could offer to go with them for support
+- encourage them to talk to a GP, who can help diagnose the problem and suggest treatment options.
+You could offer to go with them, if they want you to

-- encourage them to take care of their physical health by eating well, getting enough sleep and exercising regularly
+- encourage them to take care of their physical health by eating well, getting enough sleep and staying active

-- offer practical support, such as cooking them a meal or helping out around their house
+- offer practical help if they’re struggling to cope with daily tasks, like cooking them a meal or helping out around the house

-- learn about their symptoms and triggers, or help them research self-help therapies and treatment options
+- learn about their symptoms.
+You could help them research therapies, support groups and treatment options

 Keep in touch

-People with mental health problems can feel like they’re a burden, and people losing touch with them can reinforce that feeling.
+People with mental health problems can feel like they’re a burden, and others losing touch with them can reinforce that feeling.
 You could:

-- call for a chat, send a nice message or drop in to visit them
+- call for a chat, send a nice message or visit them

-- plan something nice to do, for example, taking them on an outing or trying a new activity together
+- plan something nice to do – for example, take them on an outing or try a new activity together

-- encourage them to keep doing things they enjoy, for example, restarting a hobby or pursuing an interest.
+- encourage them to keep doing things they enjoy, such as restarting a hobby or pursuing an interest.